 One level.
 Three bedrooms: 2 x king size double (one with en suite shower room with shower, WC, basin), 1 x family room with four singles.
 Bathroom with bath, shower over, WC, basin.
 Hall.
 Sitting room with wood burning stove and double sofa bed.
 Kitchen with dining area.

 Central heating with wood burning stove.
-Microwave, fridge, freezer, washer-dryer, dishwasher, TV with DVD, WiFi, Phone incoming calls only only, Fuel and power inc. in rent.
+Microwave, fridge, freezer, washing machine, dishwasher, TV with DVD, WiFi, Phone incoming calls only only, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available on request.
 Off road parking for three cars.
 Enclosed garden with barbecue.
 One well-behaved dog welcome, Sorry no smoking.
 Note: This property sleeps a maximum of 6 adults.

 A tranquil, picturesque village in the South Hams area of Devon, on a bend of the River Yealm leading up from the South Devon coast.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.